-By following a few golden rules, putting to work a solid grooming regime and learning some clever tricks, it’s easy to get extra air miles out of your colour.
+By following a few golden rules, putting to work a solid grooming regime and learning some clever tricks, it’s easy to get extra air miles out of your holiday colour.
 Here’s your ticket to getting the perfect glow (and keeping it).

 How Long Does A Tan Last?

 First, the science.
 A tan occurs when sun exposure causes the production of a brown pigment known as melanin in the skin’s outermost layer (known as the epidermis).